RouquinBlanc/traio/README.md

 is not an alternative!
 But on the good side, you can mix this with regular asyncio code, which can look appealing.

+In future versions of asyncio, many of what we do here should hopefully become unnecessary.
+In the mean time, there is no harm experimenting ;-)

 ## Examples

 ### Simple Scope